 This theme is perfect for a giveaway of Laura’s eBook, Heavenly Homemaker’s Guide to Gardening and Preserving, along with some gardening supplies to get you going from Espoma, a great resource for organic gardeners.
 Click over here to see the goodies and sign up for the giveaway.
 Comments at this post, while appreciated, will not count for the giveaway entries.

 If you haven’t caught my new eBook, Healthy Snacks to Go, you’ll want to grab one before the crazy busy time of summer comes.
 Over 30 recipes for travel-worthy snacks made with real food ingredients!

 If you missed the last Monday Mission, click here.

-Disclosure: There is a paid text link in this post.
-See my full disclosure statement here.
+Disclosure: See my full disclosure statement here.
 Photo from Laura’s house…she took it, not me, alas…

 Join our Facebook community so you never miss an update!